-The winner will be awarded a cash prize, subject to incorporation, of $20,000 and an in-kind prize worth over $5,000 consisting of professional services such as incorporation, IP counseling etc. The winner will also be given free use of our cowork space in Camarillo for 12 months.
+The winner will be awarded a cash prize, subject to incorporation, of $10,000.
+The winner will also be given free use of our cowork space in Camarillo for 12 months.

-The runner up will be awarded a cash prize, subject to incorporation, of $5,000 and an in-kind prize worth over $5,000 consisting of professional services such as incorporation, IP counseling etc. The runner up will also be given free use of our cowork space in Camarillo for 6 months.
+The runner up will be awarded a cash prize, subject to incorporation, of $5,000.
+The runner up will also be given free use of our cowork space in Camarillo for 6 months.

 Product Champion(s) – The quality of the founder is by far the key deciding factor on the likelihood of success of the proposed venture.
 10 traits all successful entrepreneurs share are: abundant determination, not afraid to take risks, high level of confidence, craves learning, understands failure is part of the game, passionate about their business, highly adaptable, good understanding of money management, expert at networking, and ability to sell and promote.